signalogic/SigSRF_SDK/mediaTest_readme.md

 For .pcap or .pcapng files with incorrect or zero packet timestamp values (sometimes referred to as "arrival timestamps"), you can set mediaMin options to use a queue-balancing algorithm to estimate correct packet push rate; see [Packet Push Rate Control](#user-content-packetpushratecontrol) below.

 <a name="VideoCmdLineExamples"></a>
-### Video Command Line Examples
+#### Video Command Line Examples

 Below is an example H.265 elementary bitstream extraction from an [HEVC pcapng on the Wireshark Samples Capture page](https://wiki.wireshark.org/SampleCaptures?action=AttachFile&do=get&target=1920x1080_H.265.pcapng#h265hevc):

      mediaMin -c x86 -i ../pcaps/1920x1080_H.265.pcapng -o sample_capture_test.h265 -L -d 0x0600c000c11 -r20

-The resulting sample_capture_test.h265 file contains can be played in VLC, and should show a noise background as the Wireshark sample has had been anonymized with its content removed:
+The resulting sample_capture_test.h265 file can be played in VLC, and should show a noise background as the Wireshark sample has had been anonymized with its content removed:

 ![VLC HEVC noise test playback of mediaMin RTP extraction output](https://github.com/signalogic/SigSRF_SDK/blob/master/images/VLC_playback_HEVC_noise_test_mediamin_output.png?raw=true "VLC HEVC noise test playback of mediaMin RTP extraction output")

-Note in the above screen cap VLC is displaying the "Codec Information" tab of its "Current Media Information" dialog, which shows the codec type as "MPEG-H Part2/HEVC (H.265)", resolution 1920x1080, and frame rate of 30 fps, all as expected.

-For low-level binary verification, we can use the [HEVC ES Browser](https://github.com/virinext/hevcesbrowser); below is a slice-by-slice display of sample_capture_test.h265:
+Note in the above screen cap VLC is displaying the "Codec Information" tab of its "Current Media Information" dialog, which shows the codec type as "MPEG-H Part2/HEVC (H.265)", resolution 1920x1080, and frame rate of 30 fps.
+We can verify these attributes and others at a binary, slice-by-slice level, using the the [HEVC ES Browser](https://github.com/virinext/hevcesbrowser).
+Below is a slice-by-slice display, including NALU unit parameters and their hex values, of sample_capture_test.h265:

 ![HEVC ES Browser low-level binary slice-by-slice display of mediaMin RTP extraction output](https://github.com/signalogic/SigSRF_SDK/blob/master/images/HEVC_ES_Browser_display_H265_elementary_bitstream_slices.png?raw=true "HEVC ES Browser low-level binary slice-by-slice display of mediaMin RTP extraction output")

-Note the righthand pane is showing the SPS slice (Sequence Parameter Set), which corroborates 1920x1080 resolution.
+Note in the above HEVC ES Browser screen cap, the righthand pane is displaying the SPS (Sequence Parameter Set) slice, which shows 1920x1080 resolution and a color bit depth of 12, which match the Codec Information reported by VLC.

-The next example extracts two (2) HEVC streams from a pcapng included with SigSRF RAR packages and Docker containers.
-In this case the pcapng was acquired by configuring VLC to stream an input .mp4 file over RTP:
+The next example extracts two (2) HEVC bitstreams from an RTP stream output by VLC and captured by Wireshark:

     mediaMin -c x86 -i ../pcaps/VLC_HEVC_stream_raccoons_1920x1080_anon.pcapng -o vlc_test_0.h265 -o vlc_test_1.h265 -L -d 0x0600c000c11 -r20